christensenjairus/ClusterCreator/README.md

 * `main.tf` holds vm/vlan/pool tofu resources.

 ## Installation Errors
 `tofu apply` may exit with errors because it is difficult for Proxmox to clone the same template over and over.
 You may need to run `tofu apply` a few times with larger clusters because of this.
 Proxmox may also need help if it says that configs already exist or if a VM is not responding.
-In the worst case scenario, you could manually delete all the VMs, the pool, and the VLAN, and start over.

-You may also run into errors while running `./install_k8s.sh`.
-This script is running `ansible/ansible-master-playbook.yaml`.
-If you find the issue, you should comment out the already-completed playbooks from `ansible/ansible-master-playbook.yaml` and start the script over to resume roughly where you left off.
-However, be smart about doing this if there was an error during the etcd node setup, the cp node setup, or the join nodes playbooks because of kubeadm's inability to be run twice without being reset.
+A workaround is to add nodes to your cluster in batches and run `tofu apply` to create smaller sets of nodes.
+You may want to do this anyway so you can distribute the VMs across your proxmox cluster and vary the `proxmox_node_name` argument.

-If you do need to reset `./uninstall_k8s.sh` should work, but a full tofu rebuild is the best way to ensure a clean slate.
+If you do need to undo the k8s install on the VMs `./uninstall_k8s.sh` should work, but a full tofu rebuild is the best way to ensure a clean slate.

 # Final Product
 ### Proxmox Pools with VMs Managed by Tofu